aros-development-team/AROS/arch/all-darwin/README.txt

  ARM version makes sense only for iOS variant (using --enable-target-variant=ios switch). iOS port is incomplete and is described separately.

- Building on Mac is verified to be succesful using MacOS X v10.6 (Snow Leopard), + gcc 4.2.1 (bundled with Xcode) + aros-binutils v2.20.1
+ Building on Mac is verified to be successful using MacOS X v10.6 (Snow Leopard), + gcc 4.2.1 (bundled with Xcode) + aros-binutils v2.20.1
 + aros-gcc v4.4.2.
 Cross-compilation on non-Mac should be possible provided that you get Darwin-targetted crosstoolchain up and running.
 I haven't tried this.